Info for

 • Business practices including product branding, entrepreneurship and marketing.

 Students also have an opportunity to contribute to projects connected to the Barrett Centre of Innovation in Sustainable Urban Agriculture.
-This unique centre is advancing knowledge, opportunities and activities that will lead to greater urban farming activities in communities across Ontario and beyond.
+This unique centre is focused on advancing knowledge, opportunities and activities that will lead to greater sustainable urban farming activities in communities throughout Ontario and beyond.

 Please note: students will be required to purchase green tag safety boots in order to participate in many laboratory settings.